Chenilles-Network/chenilles-network.github.io/whitepaper.md

 Therefore, there is a strong incentive for users to use the existing contract rather than create their own fork.
-We at MuKn can thus enjoy a first mover advantage and levy a small fee, much smaller than the cost of creating a contract, each time a user creates or settles a state channel, and make money as the network grows in number of users.
+We at Chenilles LLC can thus enjoy a first mover advantage and levy a small fee, much smaller than the cost of creating a contract, each time a user creates or settles a state channel, and make money as the network grows in number of users.